Mainstage-Event Berlin

 The University:Future Festival 2024 in Berlin will begin on June 05 at 09 a.m. with an opening on the Mainstage.
 Together with moderator Zackes Brustik, Oliver Janoschka (Head of HFD) and Cornelia Raue (Managing Director of StIL) will address an opening speech to all participants.

 The first day of the festival then awaits you with exciting keynotes from Georgi Dimitrov, Manuel Dolderer, Steve Fuller, Silja Graupe, Armin Himmelrath, Julia Kloiber, Rikke Toft Nørgård, Walter Rosenthal and Nell Watson.
 The majority of our keynote speakers will be speaking on site.
-Further contributions, among others a discussion on ”AI in higher education: Perspectives from the US”, provide even more variety.
+Further contributions, among others a discussion on ”AI in Higher Education: International Perspectives”, provide even more variety.
+The discussion will be held by Oliver Janoschka, Sue Attwell, Hanna-Mari Puuska, Philipp Schmidt and Bas Smit.

 The second day of the festival will also feature a number of keynotes, including from Maja Göpel, Nele Hirsch, Volker Meyer-Guckel, Christian Swertz and Katharina Zweig.
 You can also take part in the exchange of opinions in the context of further contributions: Andrea Frank (Stifterverband) and Ulrich Müller (Centrum für Hochschulentwicklung) will discuss authentic universities and new forms of tertiary education.
-A panel will also discuss digitalisation narratives.
+A panel with Heike Ekea Gleibs and Julia Schneider will discuss digitalisation narratives.
+Jonna Korhonen and Hanna Nordlund will also give you an insight into the digitalisation of the Finnish higher education system.

 At the end of the Mainstage programme, State Secretary Jens Brandenburg will ceremoniously present the completed group of the HFD’s peer-to-peer strategy consultancy with their certificates of participation.